genestack/user-tutorials/source/tutorials/Microbiome_analysis/microbiome-data-analysis-on-genestack-platform.rst

 |Microbiome_experiment_viewer|

-The researches examined the microbiome composition of different body regions of two captive koalas: the eye, the mouth and the gut (through both rectal swabs and feces).
-First, since koalas frequently suffer from ocular diseases caused by *Chlamydia* infection, scientists examined the eye microbiome and found out that it is very diverse, similar to other mammalian ocular micromiomes but has a high representation of bacteria from the Phyllobacteriaceae family.
+The researchers examined the microbiome composition of different body regions of two captive koalas: the eye, the mouth and the gut (through both rectal swabs and feces).
+First, since koalas frequently suffer from ocular diseases caused by *Chlamydia* infection, scientists examined the eye microbiome and found out that it is very diverse, similar to other mammalian ocular microbiomes but has a high representation of bacteria from the Phyllobacteriaceae family.
 Second, authors determined that, despite a highly specialized diet consisting almost exclusively of *Eucalyptus* leaves, koala oral and gut microbial communities are similar in composition to the microbiomes from the